OWN/REPAIR A HOME

 1. Ability to afford a Habitat house

 To qualify to be a Habitat homeowner, the family’s income must be adequate to make monthly mortgage payments that include repaying a no interest mortgage, plus the property taxes, plus homeowner’s insurance.
 This monthly payment should not exceed 30% of the family’s monthly income.
-The family must be able to pay 1% of the mortgage as a down payment.
+The family must be able to pay $1,000 down payment.
 The family must be credit worthy and must not have excessive debt.
-The target income level for a family is 25% to 50% of the median family income for the Greater Nashua area.
+The target income level for a family is 50% to 60% of the median family income for the Greater Nashua area.
+Please see

 To be selected for a Habitat house, the family must have a critical need for improved housing.
 Factors that are considered include: inadequate current housing, temporary housing, sub-standard housing conditions, rent that exceeds 50% of total monthly income, inadequate number of bedrooms for the members of the family, and unsuitable neighborhood.

-3. Willingness to partner with Habitat for Humanity.
+3. Willingness to partner with Greater Nashua Habitat for Humanity.

 A selected family must be willing to partner with Greater Nashua Habitat for Humanity by providing a minimum of 350 hours of sweat equity (volunteer service hours) prior to closing on the house.
 The family must also fully cooperate with the Family Selection Committee during its investigations and interviews.
 The family must also agree to make monthly mortgage payments on time and to participate in our Partnership Program.

 We serve the communities of Amherst, Brookline, Hollis, Hudson, Greenville, Lyndeborough, Mason, Merrimack, Milford, Mont Vernon, Nashua, Pelham, Wilton, and Windham.

 For locations outside of our service area, please visit the Habitat for Humanity International website and enter your zip code to locate the affiliate closest to you.